axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/dashboard-configuration/index.rst

 Public dashboards configuration
 -------------------------------

-The tab :guilabel:`Public dashboards` is only available for users who have the permission :bdg-ref-warning:`🔑DashboardWritePublic <DashboardWritePublic>`.
+Grant permission :bdg-ref-warning:`🔑DashboardWritePublic <DashboardWritePublic>` to make tab :guilabel:`Public dashboards` visible for a user.
 Here you can add, edit, and reorder public dashboards.

 |public-dashboard-configuration|